-At Freshwater West beach, you’ll find Cafe Mor.
-Their passion is to celebrate the produce of Pembrokeshire and Wales in a unique and inspiring way, combining seashore foraged ingredients with fresh local seafood.
+At Freshwater West beach, you’ll find Cafe Mor run by Jonathan Williams.
+His passion is to celebrate the produce of Pembrokeshire and Wales in a unique and inspiring way, combining seashore foraged ingredients with fresh local seafood.
 Seriously tasty food.

-Pubs can be found in Angle along with a village shop.
+Two pubs can be found in Angle along with Wavecrest a cafe overlooking West Angle bay.

-There are a few small camp sites and caravan sites on the peninsula plus quite a few self catering cottages in the surrounding villages.
+There are a few small campsites and caravan sites on the peninsula plus quite a few self-catering cottages in the surrounding villages.
 The nearest hotel would be in Pembroke.
+Search for accommodation

 Castlemartin peninsula has a long history of military activity.
 A large part of the Castlemartin peninsula was taken over by the Royal Armoured Corps (RAC) tank range in the late 1930s and further developed during the Cold War period.
 Today Castlemartin is the only UK Army range available for armoured units for direct-fire live gunnery exercises.

 Castlemartin Pound, in the centre of the village, was fitted out with ‘pill-boxes’ during WW2 and used as a machine gun emplacement.